Background

 drop <app_name> [-r|--reserve_seconds num]

-option specifying data retention time in seconds from deletion time.
-If unspecified, uses the hold_seconds_for_dropped_app
+The drop command deletes a table, with the -r option specifying data retention time in seconds from deletion time.
+If unspecified, uses the hold_seconds_for_dropped_app config value (default: 7 days).

 After successful deletion:

-- Accessing the table returns
+- Accessing the table returns ERR_OBJECT_NOT_FOUND.

-output. - Deleted tables are visible with
+- Deleted tables are visible with ls -a.

-. - Deleted table IDs aren’t reused to prevent conflicts during recovery.
+- Deleted table IDs aren’t reused to prevent conflicts during recovery.

 - New tables can be created with the same name, which clients will access.